 To style, separate the parting using a comb and apply a wax or pomade with a slick look, or matte paste or clay for a natural finish.
 If your hair is particularly unruly, use a hairspray to set the parting in place.

-To achieve facial hair fit for a king, run a beard oil through your facial forestry to condition, then use a moustache wax to bring definition to your upper lip.
+To achieve facial hair fit for a king, run a beard oil through your facial forestry to condition, then use moustache wax to bring definition to your upper lip.